Seasawher/mathlib4-help/docs/tactics.md

 `erw [rules]` is a shorthand for `rw (transparency := .default) [rules]`.
 This does rewriting up to unfolding of regular definitions (by comparison to regular `rw` which only unfolds `@[reducible]` definitions).

+## erw?
+Defined in: `Mathlib.Tactic.Erw?.erw?`

+`erw? [r]` calls `erw [r]` (note that only a single step is allowed), and then attempts to identify any subexpression which would block the use of `rw` instead.
+It does so by identifying subexpressions which are defeq, but not at reducible transparency.

 ## eta_expand
 Defined in: `Mathlib.Tactic.etaExpandStx`